 In this 3.5-hour walking food tour, you'll immerse yourself in Seville's vibrant culinary scene, savoring the finest dishes from each restaurant.
-As you sip a glass of local wine or beer, you'll experience the city's unique lifestyle—rooted in hard work, socializing, and enjoying life’s pleasures.
-Stroll through the charming streets of the old town, passing iconic landmarks, while our local guide shares fascinating insights into Seville's rich history and culture.
+As you sip a glass of local wine or beer, you'll experience the city's unique lifestyle, rooted in hard work, socialization, and enjoying life’s pleasures.

-In a 3,5 hrs walking food tour you will dive into this world of culinary experiences, during which you will try only the best dishes in each restaurant.
+In a 3,5 hrs walking food tour you will dive into this world of culinary experiences, during which you will try only the best tapas in each bar.
 Sipping a glass of wine or local beer you will be able to feel this unique lifestyle, based on hard work but also moments of pleasure, social life and relax.
 We will walk through the beautiful streets of the old town, passing by the most famous monuments, while our local expert will give an insight into the history and culture.

 Seville, the capital of Andalusia, is a city rich in history, culture, and vibrant traditions.
 Known for its stunning architecture, including the iconic Alcázar and Seville Cathedral, the city offers a unique blend of Moorish and Spanish influences.
 The warm climate, lively festivals, and delicious cuisine make it a captivating destination for travelers.